 YES!
 Grant’s Farm is traditionally a free place to visit, with a bit of paid parking.
 They’ve alway charged a bit more for their Halloween events.
 This year Grant’s Farm Halloween Drive-Thru Experience is $40 per car.

-No buses are allowed.
+No buses or vehicles over 9 feet are allowed.

 Should we Wear Costumes?

 Costumes have always been welcome at Grant’s Farm Halloween nights.
 But you’re not leaving the car, so…meh.